 - Outbound ports 5671 and 5672 open in the firewalls of all the nodes in the DSP cluster.
 If these outbound ports are not open, DSP cannot communicate with Azure Event Hubs.
 Ask your DSP administrator to confirm the port configurations and open the ports if needed.

-- Select Connector for Microsoft Azure Event Hubs and then click Next.
+- On the Source tab, select Connector for Microsoft Azure Event Hubs Source and then click Next.

 - Complete the following fields: